pnp/sp-dev-fx-extensions/samples/react-application-machine-translations/README.md

   - Run `gulp bundle --ship`
   - Run `gulp package-solution --ship`
   - Upload the `machine-translation-extension.sppkg` file under `sharepoint/solution` to the app catalog of your tenant

+## Disclaimer
+**THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

+## Help

+We do not support samples, but we this community is always willing to help, and we want to improve these samples.
+We use GitHub to track issues, which makes it easy for  community members to volunteer their time and help resolve issues.

+If you encounter any issues while using this sample, [create a new issue](https://github.com/pnp/sp-dev-fx-extensions/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=bug-report.yml&sample=react-application-machine-translations&authors=@mromiszewski%20@agtenr&title=react-application-machine-translations%20-%20).

+For questions regarding this sample, [create a new question](https://github.com/pnp/sp-dev-fx-extensions/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=question.yml&sample=react-application-machine-translations&authors=@mromiszewski%20@agtenr&title=react-application-machine-translations%20-%20).

+Finally, if you have an idea for improvement, [make a suggestion](https://github.com/pnp/sp-dev-fx-extensions/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=suggestion.yml&sample=react-application-machine-translations&authors=@mromiszewski%20@agtenr&title=react-application-machine-translations%20-%20).

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-extensions/samples/react-application-machine-translations" />